NathalieH392/Blockchain_IoT_HHZ/README.md

 With this project, the students aimed to make the private car selling market more secure and transparent by implementing a Blockchain enviroment which saves the mileage status of cars, so that everyone knows once he / she is buying the car if the given mileage status is valid.

-If you are interestested in this project, please feel free to use our wiki and keep on progressing our idea - we are looking forward seeing your idea within this Github repository
+If you are interestested in this project, please feel free to use our wiki (https://github.com/NathalieH392/Blockchain_IoT_HHZ/wiki) and keep on progressing our idea - we are looking forward seeing your idea within this Github repository.

 In case you want to contact us, use the following mail address: info@hhz.de.